ayedo/jooq-modelator/README.md

 Two migration engines are supported:

-- Flyway (version '6.0.0-beta')
+- Flyway (version '5.2.4')
 - Liquibase (version '3.6.3')

 Flyway is fully supported.
+Please note that version 3.1.0 of the plugin used the Flyway version '6.0.0-beta'.
+This was a mistake, and has been reset to Flyway 5.2.4 in version 3.2.0.
+Because of a Flyway related problem, this means that Postgres 11 is currently unsupported when using Flyway.

 __For Liquibase there are limitations:__

 - You cannot choose the name of your database change log. __It has to be named 'databaseChangeLog'__.
 The file ending does not matter, and can be any of the supported file types.
 - All migration files need be located within the configured migrations folders (see section 'Configuration').
 This is required for incremental build support.

 All databases which you can run in a Docker container, and for which a JDBC driver can be provided, are supported.
-The plugin has been successfully tested with Postgres 11.2, and MariaDB 10.2.
+The plugin has been successfully tested with Postgres 9.6, and MariaDB 10.2.

 Due to backwards incompatible changes in the API, __no jooq generator version older than 3.11.0 is currently supported__.